SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

    SQLite pages start from `page 1`, not `page 0`

-   > Page 0 liternally means a page that does not exist.
+   > Page 0 liternally means a page that does not exist.(NULL)

    ![diagram](https://github.com/SteveLauC/pic/blob/main/Screenshot%20from%202023-08-18%2010-07-17.png)